Bon-Appetit/porn-domains/README.md

 | `block.txt` | Compilation of all domains aggregated from various blacklist sources, with syntax verification and duplicates eliminated.
 Specific domains, such as those from whitelists, are omitted. |
 | `pass.txt` | Consolidates all whitelisted domains into a single file, with each domain undergoing syntax checking for uniform verification. |

+## 📜 Policy

+For detailed information on the policies governing the inclusion and exclusion of domains in this list, please refer to our [Domain List Policy](POLICY.md).
+This document outlines the criteria and procedures we follow to ensure the list is as accurate and comprehensive as possible.

 ## ✍️ Contributions

 For detailed instructions on how to contribute, including how to add or remove domains and sources, please refer to the [Contributing Guide](CONTRIBUTING.md).